quicwg/ops-drafts/draft-ietf-quic-applicability.md

 TLS resumption tickets that can be also applied for validation tokens, however, the use of more modern cryptographic algorithms is highly recommended.

+# Quality of Service (QoS) and DSCP

+QUIC assumes that all packets of a QUIC connection or at least with the same 5-tuple {dest addr, source addr, protocol, dest port, source port} will receive similar network treatment as feedback about loss or delay of each packet is used as input to the congestion controller.
+Therefore it is not recommended to use different DiffServ Code Points (DSCPs) {{?RFC2475}} for packets belonging to the same connection.
+If differential network treatment, e.g. by the use of different DSCPs, is desired, multiple QUIC connections to the same server may be used.
+However, in general it is recommended to minimize the number of QUIC connections to the same serve, as otherwise congestion controllers will compete against each other.

 # Use of Versions and Cryptographic Handshake

 Versioning in QUIC may change the protocol's behavior completely, except